lolwww/lolwww.github.io/_posts/2025-02-28-Configure-Ubuntu-EKS-Hybrid-Node.md

 $ curl -OL 'https://raw.githubusercontent.com/aws/eks-hybrid/refs/heads/main/example/hybrid-ssm-cfn.yaml'
 ```

 Create a file with parameters.
 We will leave them as default.
+M
-Make sure the arn matches, including your AWS_ACCOUNT_ID and name of the cluster you are planning to use:
+ake sure the arn matches, including your AWS_ACCOUNT_ID and name of the cluster you are planning to use:

 ```console
 $ cat cfn-ssm-parameters.json